Ash Wednesday: Christian use of ashes

 An 1881 Polish painting of a Roman Catholic priest sprinkling ashes on the heads of worshippers, the method prevailing in Italy, Poland, Spain, and parts of Latin America.

 Christians continued the practice of using ashes as an external sign of repentance.
 Tertullian (c.
-160 – c.
-225) said that confession of sin should be accompanied by lying in sackcloth and ashes.
+160) said that confession of sin should be accompanied by lying in sackcloth and ashes.
 The historian Eusebius (c.
 260/265 – 339/340) recounts how a repentant apostate covered himself with ashes when begging Pope Zephyrinus to readmit him to communion.

 John W. Fenton writes that "by the end of the 10th century, it was customary in Western Europe (but not yet in Rome) for all the faithful to receive ashes on the first day of the Lenten fast.
 In 1091, this custom was then ordered by Pope Urban II at the council of Benevento to be extended to the church in Rome.
 Not long after that, the name of the day was referred to in the liturgical books as "Feria Quarta Cinerum" (i.e., Ash Wednesday)."

 The public penance that grave sinners underwent before being admitted to Holy Communion just before Easter lasted throughout Lent, on the first day of which they were sprinkled with ashes and dressed in sackcloth.
 When, towards the end of the first millennium, the discipline of public penance was dropped, the beginning of Lent, seen as a general penitential season, was marked by sprinkling ashes on the heads of all.
 This practice is found in the Gregorian Sacramentary of the late 8th century.
 About two centuries later, Ælfric of Eynsham, an Anglo-Saxon abbot, wrote of the rite of strewing ashes on heads at the start of Lent.